Hamilton County, Ohio

 - Mother of Mercy High School

 - Western Hills High School

 - University of Cincinnati, Xavier University and Mt.
-St. Joseph College are all within 20 minutes of Cheviot.
+St. Joseph University are all within 20 minutes of Cheviot.

-Mercy Franciscan Hospital, both Western Hills Campus and Mt.
-Airy Campus, are approximately 10-15 minutes away from Cheviot.
-Good Samaritan, Christ, Bethesda Base, Deaconess, Jewish and University Hospitals are all within about 20 minutes of the area.
+Mercy Hospital is approximately 5-10 minutes away from Cheviot.
+Good Samaritan, Christ, Bethesda Base, Deaconess, Jewish and University Hospitals are all within about 20-25 minutes of the area.

 The Cheviot branch of the Hamilton County Public Library is located at 3711 Robb Avenue, next to the Cheviot Fieldhouse.
 More information about the library can be found at this link.

 - WCPO - Channel 9 (ABC Affiliate)